payola/Payola/docs/developer_guide.md

 - Add full support for all [Squeryl-compatible](http://squeryl.org/supported-databases.html)databases
 - Allow update database structure in a way that preserves stored data (currently - running database initializer with a new database structure drops existing schema)

-On [GitHub](https://github.com/siroky/Payola/issues?sort=updated&state=open) you can find list of issues that we currently work on.
+> You can find a list of improvements that is currently being worked on at [GitHub](https://github.com/siroky/Payola/issues?sort=updated&state=open).